Airdrie Alberta Canada 2009 Centennial Year VIRTUAL TOUR of the Early Airdrie Townsite

 2. download the Virtual Tour by clicking on the Airdrie Early Years Virtual Tour content link below

-3. in GoogleEarthTM 3D view double click on a photo icon to swoop in
+3. in GoogleEarthTM 3D view double click on a photo icon (looks like a camera) to swoop in

 4. use the transparency slider (slidebar control) to see the buildings behind the photo.
 Hint: make sure just the photo is selected in the scene graph.
 The slider can also make the buildings disappear when they are selected.